 A Look Into Worlds 2019 Quarter-finals day 1

-Group Stages of the World Championship 2019 has concluded and the 8 contenders head to Madrid for quarter-finals.
+Group Stages of the Worlds 2019 has concluded and the 8 contenders head to Madrid for quarter-finals.
 After all the heated battles in the group stages, two things are certain; This will be one of the most competitive quarter-finals of Worlds and Korean overlords are back!

 The hyped Griffin finally came online during week two of the group stages and managed to grab the first seed out of groups.
 Many question marks were surrounding Griffin before Worlds even begun.
 Their combined 1-5 score in best of 5 matches in LCK and crumbling before SK Telecom T1 in both spring and summer finals made people think if they choked under pressure.
 So far Griffin managed to brush off the question marks thanks to Tarzan and Chovy’s great performance.
 The squad managed to go 4-0 in week 2 and defeat MSI champions G2 Esports twice in row.
 The road ahead will not be easy for them as they will be facing the defending world champions Invictus Gaming.